LuisTorres262/Wireshark-Lab/README.md

 <img src="https://i.imgur.com/1usOMVb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Ping the other VM running Linux and ping www.google.com.
-Ping was successful on both and no packets were lost.
+Open Powershell, ping the other VM running Linux, and ping www.google.com.
+The ping should be successful with no packets lost.
 </p>
 <br />